Skip to content

 Applicants are required to provide the following during the online registration process:

-• An unofficial transcript from grade 9 to present reflecting a cumulative GPA of 3.2 or higher.
+• An unofficial transcript from grade 9 to present reflecting a cumulative GPA of 3.0 or higher.
+For undergraduate students, please provide an unofficial transcript from your college/university.

 • If your school transcript utilizes a different grading system, please submit your transcript as is.
 If available, please attach a translation/equivalency guide.